tbosserman/apparmor/README.md

 ```
         journalctl -S '2025-03-01 10:10:00' --system -t kernel -g chrome --follow | tee journal.out
 ```
+6. Run chrome.
+You'll see a ton of log messages spewing forth (and being written to the file journal.out).
-6. Now that you have a metric buttload of "deny" lines in that journal.out file you can use aa-genprof to start allowing stuff.
+7. Now that you have a metric buttload of "deny" lines in that journal.out file you can use aa-genprof to start allowing stuff.
 ```
         aa-genprof /opt/google/chrome/chrome -d ~/apparmor.d -f ~/journal.out
 ```
-7. Tell the kernel to reload the profile
+8. Tell the kernel to reload the profile
 ```
         sudo apparmor_parser -r ~/apparmor.d/chrome
 ```
-8. Lather, rinse, repeat steps 5 through 7.
+9. Lather, rinse, repeat steps 5 through 8.
 Don't forget to exit chrome each time you do it.
 I think the kernel doesn't change the permissions until the app restarts.
 I might be wrong on that, though.
-9. Once you're confident that you have a good profile you want to copy your profile to /etc/apparmor.d and set it to "enforce" mode.
+10. Once you're confident that you have a good profile you want to copy your profile to /etc/apparmor.d and set it to "enforce" mode.
 First, change `flags=(complain)` to `(flags=enforce)` in your profile.
 Then copy it to /etc/apparmor.d and tell the system to reload the profile: